What are the Key Features of a Point of Sale System?

-Through your POS system, you’re able to manage your staff numbers, their hours of employment, performance and productivity.
-This helps with tracking individual progress, where training is needed and discovering what’s working or not.
-For this to be effective, your POS system will have user accounts whereby employees can create their profile and password, thereby recording all transactions assigned to him or her.
+Through your POS system, you’re able to manage your staff numbers, their hours of employment, performance, and productivity.
+This helps with tracking individual progress, where training is needed, and discovering what’s working or not.
+For this to be effective, your POS system will have user accounts whereby employees can create their profile and password, thereby recording all transactions assigned to them.
 Employees can register at the start of the shift, or with each new sale, depending on the store setup.

 You can improve your customer experience and retain customers through your POS system as you’re now able to provide personalised treatment.
 The POS system can retain useful customer data and track activity to assist in creating a customer profile.
-This information can then be used for targetted advertising, promotions and discounted offers.
+This information can then be used for targeted advertising, promotions, and discounted offers.
 Under this feature, you could benefit from:

 - A searchable customer database for ease of use.

 - Customer history that records all purchases and details.